-To expand on the slope analysis conducted in Year 10 (Golder and Poisson 2019 in prep.), an additional 4 discharge levels (for a total of 14 discharge levels) were input into the GIS model.
+To expand on the slope analysis conducted in Year 10 (Golder and Poisson 2019a), an additional 4 discharge levels (for a total of 14 discharge levels) were input into the GIS model in Year 11 (Golder and Poisson 2019b).
 Discharges were correlated to elevation data using a DRL stage curve provided by BC Hydro.
 Inputting the 14 elevations into the inundation model allowed the estimation of the area of streambed to be calculated within a series of percent slope categories (i.e., 0-2%, 2-4%, 4-6%, 6-8%, >8%) that were inside of the wetted area at each inputted discharge rate.
 These data were used during the extrapolation of pool and interstitial stranding rates over the entire study area.